raspberrypilearning/3D-scene/en/step_1.md

 title: What you will learn
 ---

-+ How to apply your skills to realise your own project ideas
++ How to plan a project and then make it
-+ How to select the appropriate block for your plan
++ How to apply your skills to make a project that is fun to play with
-+ How to think about what you've made and the ways you can improve it
++ How to get feedback on your ideas from others

 --- /collapse ---